vasilistsavalias/vasilistsavalias/README.md

 </div>

-### *🎓I study Applied Informatics,Computer Science and Technology at University of Macedonia*
+### 👋*Hi there!
+I'm a passionate student in Applied Informatics, Computer Science, and Technology at the University of Macedonia. *

- ●🌱 I’m currently studying core concepts of  data engineering ,  mathematical programming and mobile development
+🎓 Currently, I'm diving deep into the core concepts of data engineering, mathematical programming, operations research  and deep learning.

- ●🔐I'm interested in  machine learning ,operations research , algorithms and back end development.
+🎵 My interests include guitar playing, songwriting, fantasy storytelling, and marathon running

- ●👯 I’m looking to collaborate on ground-breaking ,jaw-dropping ,billion-dollar projects that I'm sure no one else have thought of this before
+ ●👯  I’m looking to collaborate on ground-breaking, jaw-dropping, billion-dollar projects that, I'm sure, no one else has thought of before.

- ●⚡ Fun fact: this document is a creation of a totally original and authentic idea and surely not a blatant copy of the first youtube video that I saw after typing "how to make your github profile look good"
+ ●⚡ Fun fact: this document is a creation of a totally original and authentic idea and surely not a blatant copy of the first YouTube video titled "How to make your GitHub profile look good".
+Trust me, I checked.
+Twice.

 <br/>